KlairMC/.github/profile/README.md

 ### Easy to use

 Designed to be easy for less advanced players!
-These shouldn't be hard, so we try and ease the things needed.
+These shouldn't be hard, so we try and ease the things to make your experience up to your imagination.

 ### Free and open source